alphagov/govuk-developer-docs/source/manual/manage-email-subscribers.html.md

 last_reviewed_on: 2018-05-03
 review_in: 6 months
 ---

-Managing email subscribers can be done via the administration interface on GOV.UK.
+Users can manage email subscribers via the [administration interface on GOV.UK](https://www.gov.uk/email/manage).
 Support tickets coming through to 2ndline where the user is unaware of this, or needs guidance can be assigned to "2nd Line--User Support Escalation".

+*Note: this applies only to emails sent by GOV.UK.
+[Drug safety updates](https://www.gov.uk/drug-safety-update) are sent manually by MHRA, who manage their own service using Govdelivery.
+We do not have access to this.*

 If it is not possible for changes to be managed by the user, it is possible for changes to be made manually.
 The following rake tasks